awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-single-ami-products.md

 If you want to prevent buyers from accessing a specific version of your public product, you can restrict that version\.

 **Note**
-Buyers that previously subscribed to the product will still be able to use the version\.
+All subscribers can use the current version regardless of the restriction status\.
 AWS Marketplace guidelines require that you continue to offer support to existing buyers for 90 days after restricting the version\.
+Your AMI will be marked as deprecated after the version is restricted\.
+For more information, see [Deprecate an AMI](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ami-deprecate.html) in the *Amazon Elastic Compute Cloud User Guide for Windows Instances*\.

 **To restrict a version**